 Start World Hello Day by saying hello to your students!
 Give each student one of our Hello Greeting Cards to start off the day the right way.

-Why not give them a boost by telling them how well they’ve been studying that week or complimenting their behavior at school?
+Why not give them a boost by telling them how well they’ve been studying that week or complimenting their behaviour at school?

-Students will love a personalized message from their teacher and will see straight away how much of a difference saying ‘hello’ can make!
+Students will love a personalised message from their teacher and will see straight away how much of a difference saying ‘hello’ can make!